- The Horses

 Training utilizing understanding and psychology, rather than force, fear and intimidation.

-Meet him here
+Meet them here

 Glenn Stewart travels extensively conducting clinics, demonstrations, and colt starting sessions, and also offers Camps and a 3 month Horsemanship Course at his home The Horse Ranch, as well as the Horsemanship Learning Adventure Series; two completely different experiences, High & Wild in the Northern BC Rockies, and Working Equitation with Lusitanos in Brazil.
 He rides 30-60 client horses per year, including young horses, restarts, challenging horses, and foundation training.
 Glenn is a former Champion of the Cowboy Up Challenge at the Calgary Stampede and was chosen as one of the Canadian representatives in the 2012 Road to the Horse, the World Championship of Colt Starting in Murfreesboro, TN.
 He was also nominated as one of Western Horse Review's Horseman of the Year.